Player power in football

 However, under Article 14, a contract may be terminated by either party without consequences of any kind (either payment of compensation or imposition of sporting sanctions) where there is ‘just cause’.
 Just cause is not defined but would cover, for example, where a player has not been paid for months.

 Article 15, allows an ‘established professional’ to terminate his contract on the grounds of ‘sporting just cause’ if he has appeared in fewer than 10% of the official matches in which his club has been involved during the season.
+If a sporting just cause is found, sporting sanctions (see below) won’t be imposed, though compensation may be payable.
+A player can only terminate his contract on this basis in the 15 days following the last official match of the season of the club with which he is registered.

 For more information on: